uashraf1981/WiMesh-Monitor/README.md

 Backup.java
 ---------
 This class handles the backup functionality of the software.
-It allows the control station to take the live snapshot of all the files, configurations and the OS flashed onto the router.
+It allows the control station to take the live snapshot of all the files, configurations and the firmware (.bin ) flashed onto the router.
 We can specify a single router or select all the routers at once.
 The snapshot images are compressed and saved along with the date time stamps for reference.
 The same images can later be used through the software to setup a particular image onto the router.
 The select all option is like a snapshot of the entire network and our tool later allows to restore the whole network.

 Logging.java
 ------------